 - For Families: This is an adults-only property, with no one under 18 years allowed.
 There are no special amenities or facilities for children, and each room sleeps a maximum of 2 guests.

 - Activities: Carpe Diem is proud to offer 6 bespoke experience packages which showcase the best of Santorini.
 These experiences focus on wine, hiking, yachting, scuba, culture, and local gems.
 Of course, the butler team may also put together a personally-tailored itinerary on request.

-- Restaurant: Gaia Fine Dining is the signature restaurant, with its kitchen led by Santorini’s renowned chef Vassilis Zacharakis.
+- Restaurant: Exaltis is the hotel’s signature fine-dining restaurant.
 All ingredients are local and hand-selected for quality to create innovative recipes that combine traditional and contemporary Santorinian flavors.
-Open for breakfast (8 am to 1 pm), lunch (11 am to 3:30 pm), and dinner (7 pm to 10 pm).
+Open for lunch (12 pm to 5:30 pm), and dinner (6:30 pm to 10:30 pm).

 - Breakfast: Carpe Diem’s signature wine breakfast is a highlight.
-An a la carte breakfast paired with wine is included in the room rates and is served from 8 am to 1 pm in the restaurant or on guests’ terraces.
+An a la carte breakfast paired with wine is included in the room rates and is served from 8 to 11:30 am in the lounge or on guests’ terraces.

 - Room Service: Available all day from 8 am to 10 pm.